If you’ve ever wondered how to request a recommendation on LinkedIn, you’re smart.

 Testimonials are an essential part of an optimized profile, yet few people take advantage of them.
 Probably because it can be uncomfortable to ask your colleagues, customers, and clients to write recommendations for you.
 Because of that, when I see a great request, I like to feature it here.

-At a minimum, recommendations show that some people like you well enough to stand up for you in public.
-When done well, they provide valuable insight into what it’s like to work with you and whether or not you deliver results.
+At a minimum, recommendations show recruiters and hiring managers that some people like you well enough to stand up for you in public.
+When done well, they also provide valuable insight into what it’s like to work with you and whether or not you deliver results.

 How to Request a Recommendation on LinkedIn

 One of my resume clients shared the following request with me yesterday.
 It resonated as *awesome* with me because of its clarity and graciousness.
 It’s calm, confident, and it provides a clear outline of what the recommendation might look like.

 The outline matters because it helps the writer form his or her thoughts and it helps the requester get a recommendation that provides useful information to people reading his profile.

 I hope all is well.
 I wonder if you would mind writing a brief recommendation for me based on our experience working together when I was your salesperson with X Corp.

 A brief note about my approach to sales and service, handling your account, recommending the right product mix, and being a resource through implementation would be incredibly helpful if you feel that you had an experience worthy of a comment.